Job Description and Notice

 - Letter of recommendation from a professional supervisor, academic advisor or both.

-- Letter of recommendation from a priest who can attest that you are a Catholic in good standing and, if possible, to attest to your knowledge of Catholic social teaching.
+- Letter of recommendation from a priest who can verify that you are a Catholic in good standing and, if possible, attest to your knowledge of Catholic social teaching.

 - These materials should be submitted together by PDF.
 The Letters of Recommendation must be signed and on official letterhead.

 - On November 1, candidates for the position will receive two documents, which will be due by November 8 at noon: